ankr/php-counter/README.md

 # PHP class for counting values

-This repository contains code that will help developers count various values during execution.
+This repository contains code that will help developers keeping track of counters during execution.

 Contains:
  - `Counter.php` A static class for handling multiple counters